-Wisemoney Solutions is an independent financial planning firm, located in Claremont, California since 1997.
-Cynthia Stauffer is a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional, who offers a full range of financial planning, estate planning, retirement planning, tax planning and asset management services.
+Wisemoney Solutions is an independent financial wealth firm, located in Claremont, California since 1997.
+Cynthia Stauffer is a CERTIFIED FINANCIAL PLANNER™ / CFP® Professional, who offers a full range of financial planning, estate planning, retirement planning, tax planning and asset management services through LPL Financial.

 Contact us today at 909-3920186 to schedule a "let's get acquainted" initial review.

 Selecting a mortgage isn't an easy process.
 Get a better understanding of how professionals make the right decisions.

 Tips for Finding Care for Your Special-Needs Child

 The care of special-needs children continues into their adult years, and may survive the passing of their parents.

 Pay Yourself First

 It sounds simple, but paying yourself first can really pay off.

 International funds invest in non-U.S. markets, while global funds may invest in U.S. stocks alongside non-U.S. stocks.